 Endangered Northwest species gets a head start at the zoo’s turtle conservation lab

-Ten tiny northwestern pond turtles have arrived at the Oregon Zoo’s conservation lab.
-The zoo is “head-starting” the endangered reptiles, caring for them until next spring when they will be large enough to have a fighting chance in the wild.
+Eleven quarter-sized northwestern pond turtles are making themshellves at home at the Oregon Zoo this summer.
+The zoo’s conservation lab is “head-starting” the endangered reptiles, caring for them until next spring when they will be large enough to have a fighting chance in the wild.

-“The hatchlings are especially vulnerable at this stage,” said Sara Morgan, senior keeper for the zoo’s Great Northwest area.
-“They’re smaller than a walnut — so tiny, a bullfrog can gobble them up right out of the nest.”
+“These hatchlings are very vulnerable to predators,” said Sara Morgan, senior keeper for the zoo’s Great Northwest area.
+“At this small size, a bullfrog can scoop up a mouthful right out of the nest.”

 The American bullfrog, native to the eastern United States but considered invasive here, is the largest frog species on the continent.
 It can tip the scales at more than a pound and has been driving pond turtles and a host of other small, vulnerable aquatic species to the brink of extinction.

 Earlier this summer, Morgan and her colleagues helped Washington Fish and Wildlife biologists retrieve the turtle hatchlings from sites in the Columbia Gorge, transporting them to the zoo conservation lab.
 With heat lamps and plentiful food, the turtles experience summer year-round so they don’t go into hibernation.
 Once they reach about 50 grams (a little more than 2 ounces), they are returned to their ponds and monitored for safety.

 “We make sure they have everything they need to grow,” Morgan said.
 “When they return to the wild, they’re as large as a 3-year-old turtle.”